d1r7b46/webapp90days/README.md

 https://quizlet.com <br><br><br>

 ## Informational
 I've worked to expose myself & the student here to different YouTube channels/personalities for a reason.
 If you find that you learn the best from Computerphile, go find more of those for the topic at hand.
-If you learn better from Alex Olsen, go seek out his videos instead. <br><br>
+If you learn better from Alex Olsen, go seek out his videos instead! <br><br>
-Then, although I've pulled out individual PortSwigger sections I'd advise to read & take notes on the entire PortSwigger trainings for the topics mentioned above. <br><br>
+Then, although I've pulled out individual PortSwigger sections I'd advise to read & take notes on the entire PortSwigger trainings for the topics mentioned above.
+This material will be PortSwigger heavy! <br><br>
 If you got a ton out of this and want to buy me a coffee, I won't say no :D https://ko-fi.com/d1r7b46 <br><br>
 Okay onto the good stuff!